Shareholders await Musk's next move in Twitter takeover bid

 The social media company has adopted a “poison pill” defense that makes it difficult for Musk or any other investor to buy Twitter without the board of directors’ approval.
 Musk, who currently owns about 9% of the company, last week disclosed an offer of about $43 billion, or $54.20 per share.

-Twitter’s next likely move is to formally reject Musk’s offer, although it could also enter into negotiations.
-Musk has a number of options which also include talks with the board, sweetening his offer, or even triggering the poison pill, which experts say could be disastrous for the company.
+Twitter’s next likely move is to formally reject Musk’s offer, although it could negotiate.
+Musk has a number of options which also include talks with the board, sweetening his offer, or even triggering the poison pill, which experts say would be disastrous for the company.

-In a regulatory filing on Monday, Twitter’s board said it approved the defensive move to protect the social media platform from “coercive or otherwise unfair” takeover tactics.
+In a regulatory filing on Monday, Twitter’s board said it approved the defensive move to protect the company from “coercive or otherwise unfair” takeover tactics.

-The board is still leaving open the possibility of negotiating with Musk or another suitor.
-The filing says the shareholder rights agreement should not interfere with any merger, offer or other business combination approved by the board.
+The board is leaving open the possibility of negotiating with Musk or another suitor.
+The filing says the shareholder rights agreement should not interfere with any merger or offer approved by the board.

 Although he said his offer was “final,” Musk may have to raise his bid to satisfy other shareholders.
-A Saudi prince who is among Twitter’s major shareholders scoffed at Musk’s offer last week in a tweet.
-Al Waleed bin Talal said he would reject the overtures because he didn’t believe $43 billion “comes close to the intrinsic value of Twitter, given its growth prospects.”
+A Saudi prince who is among Twitter’s major shareholders scoffed at the offer last week in a tweet.
+Al Waleed bin Talal said he didn’t believe $43 billion is close to Twitter’s value given its growth prospects.
 Twitter shares hit an all-time high of $77.63 in March 2021.

 When he made his offer public, Musk provided no details on financing, but such a disclosure could improve his chances.
-He could raise some of the money by borrowing billions using his stakes in Tesla and SpaceX as collateral, and he could bring in other investors.
+He could raise money by borrowing billions using his stakes in Tesla and SpaceX as collateral, and he could bring in other investors.

 The preferred stock would have the same voting rights as a common share, according to the filing, which does not specifically mention Musk.